-As of December 31, 2022, 262 cities/towns/non-city entities participate in the AWC Trust HCP.
+As of December 31, 2023, 264 cities/towns/non-city entities participate and have enrollment in the AWC Trust HCP.

 The AWC Trust HCP allows members to establish a program of joint insurance and provides health and welfare services to all participating members.